Dance Music (album)

-Dance Music is the soundtrack album by Welsh multi-instrumentalist John Cale composed for a ballet about Nico performed by the dancers of Scapino Ballet Rotterdam.
+Dance Music is the soundtrack album by the Welsh multi-instrumentalist John Cale composed for a ballet about Nico performed by the dancers of Scapino Ballet Rotterdam.
 The music was played by Ice Nine.
 The choreography of Scapino Ballet was conceived and directed by Ed Wubbe.
 The premiere took place in Rotterdam on 4 October 1997.
 Most of the songs were performed by a nine-piece ensemble Ice Nine, (except "Ari Sleepy Too" and "Nibelungen" by Nico and "España" by Cale on piano).
 "Nibelungen" is a track that Cale arranged for Nico's The Marble Index album.

 It was then released on CD in 1998 on Detour Records label.

 In a retrospective review, AllMusic wrote that the result although no showing any obvious connection to Nico, "displays a variety of colors and moods, ranging from pop to more classical styles, and often reveals a spare beauty".

 Track listing

 All tracks composed by John Cale, except "Ari Sleepy Too" and "Nibelungen" by Nico.